 I changed my theme!
 Hi, guys.
-On a semi-hiatus; queue running.
+On a semi-hiatus.
 May post the occasional drabble.
 Still working on all those WIPs.
-You can still send in prompts, but as always, it takes a while.
+You can still send in prompts, but as always, it might take a while!

 if we only die once

 Jayne | Major dessert and breakfast person.
 Ravenclaw, Whovian, Scouting Legion.
 Hogwarts '78 enthusiast.
 Lives with thirteen other people in one roof, hence the occasional loss of jeans and sanity.
 Writes, snaps, sings, writes some more.

 Once upon a time, there was a boy.

 Back when her sister still turned her way when she so much as grazed her knees, there was a boy—the boy—and they… they had something.
 They wrote each other’s names on inky-blue skies.
 Sometimes those summers don’t feel real, like she only read of them from somewhere.
 But she remembers, sometimes when she tried hard enough the grass would still tickle her skin, the wind would ruffle her hair, while the creaking sound of an old, rusty swing set filled the silence when she ran out of questions to ask.
 She told him about the constellations she knew when the quiet persisted—a meager exchange for his wands and owls and magical castles, but he would raise a pallid hand from the moonlit grounds to trace the stars with her all the same.